 Characters for Cryptogrammic Use.
 U+2CB7 COPTIC SMALL LETTER CRYPTOGRAMMIC EIE and U+2CBD COPTIC SMALL LETTER CRYPTOGRAMMIC NI are characters for cryptogrammic use.
 A common Coptic substitution alphabet that was used to encrypt texts had the disadvantageous feature whereby three of the letters (eie, ni, and fi) were substituted by themselves.
 However, because eie and ni are two of the highest-frequency characters in Coptic, Copts felt that the encryption was not strong enough, so they replaced those letters with these cryptogrammic ones.
-Copticists preserve this substitution in modern editions of these texts and do not consider them to be glyph variants of the original letters.
+Two additional cryptogrammic letters in less frequent use are also encoded: U+2CEC COPTIC SMALL LETTER CRYPTOGRAMMIC SHEI and U+2CEE COPTIC SMALL LETTER CRYPTOGRAMMIC GANGIA.
+Copticists preserve these letter substitutions in modern editions of these encrypted texts and do not consider them to be glyph variants of the original letters.